geastwood/evtjs/README.md

 });
 ```

-The structure of `args` in the action varies between actions. below are some examples about how to fill out `args`.
+The structure of `args` in the action varies between actions.
+Below are some examples about how to fill out `args`.
 The structure of `args` is defined in everiToken's ABI.
 For detail, you may refer to [ABI reference](https://github.com/everitoken/evt/blob/master/docs/ABI-References.md) of everiToken.
 You should navigate to the link to get the list of actions.

 ## Action Examples